Aiport with plane flying outside the windows

 The 747 Smoke Port was not developed as a solution for blinding smoke in the cockpit, in fact the port was originally a sexton star sighting port!
 Crew members would open the port to take star shots for navigation.
 It was later repurposed as a suction vent.
 The Royal Aeronautical Societies SAFITA report (Smoke And Fumes In Transport Aircraft) points out this suction vent, and the suction vent created by an open window pull air and smoke from within the aircraft to the cockpit and then attempt to vent it over board.
 This concept is terminally flawed.
 As Boeing and ALPA reports conclude - a overwhelming majority of smoke events are generated from a source that cannot be determined in flight and that cannot be extinguished in flight.
 This fact means that the majority of smoke events should be deemed as capable of generating continuous smoke.
 The FAA states this factually and clearly in part 25.9a documentation.
 Thus an event of smoke that reaches a point when vision is obscured in the flight deck is not likely to improve or be contained - smoke will continue to be generated by the source - whatever that may be.

 For this reason cockpit venting has an extremely narrow scope of benefit.
-VisionSafe and Singapore Airlines conducted a best case test to determine the effectiveness of the 747 smoke port during an event of continuously generated smoke from a source within the cockpit.
+VisionSafe and Cathay Pacific conducted a best case test to determine the effectiveness of the 747 smoke port during an event of continuously generated smoke from a source within the cockpit.
 The port had no effect on visibility - the smoke port's ability to vent smoke and dilute remaining smoke had no effect on cockpit visibility.
 The port was open - the aircraft was fully pressurized and - nothing other than noise related to the suction occurred.
 The smoke remained.
 Only in cases when the source of smoke has been stopped will cockpit venting procedures be effective.

 Venting on its own is an effective method of air exchange.
 The concept of dumping smoke over board and refilling the aircraft with clean air offers momentary relief.
 Unchecked smoke sources however have now been aggravated by the "blow torch" effect of massive airflow exchange, and once the pressure vessel has fully vented the ability to pressure vent is over.
 A reinvigorated continuous smoke source will now refill the aircraft with smoke quickly.
 Now a crew left with cockpit suction venting using smoke ports or windows has really reached the end of the line.
-Suction venting will draw smoke into the flight deck, and if the source is the flight deck and is continuous as we've seen in the Singapore Airlines test - it will not work.
+Suction venting will draw smoke into the flight deck, and if the source is the flight deck and is continuous as we've seen in the Cathay Pacific test - it will not work.
 Bleed air and Ram air provide a degree of smoke dilution - but one must consider the smoke from a fire involving aircraft materials is a thick black dense smoke, it will not always work in a meaningful manner.
 This is a serious condition.

 EVAS Smoke Protection is the only solution.
 Crews can forget about the smoke and save the aircraft.
 In an aircraft that is salvageable - nothing is more fundamentally critical than vision.
 No landing gear, no engines, no brakes, no hydraulics, critically damaged flight controls - all of this and more is trained for and survivable - but two blind pilots are incapacitated, and may as well have jump out of the aircraft.
 And the flight that could have made it is lost - for no good reason.